deccer/CMake-Glfw-OpenGL-Template/REFACTORING.md

     // This is the Element Buffer Object (I call it the Index Buffer Object, same thing)
     // it holds all the indices for all the meshes glCreateBuffers(1, &_ibo);
+    // This is the transform data buffer, it holds the local transform for each mesh glCreateBuffers(1, &_transformData);
-    // This is the object data buffer, it's useful when drawing because it associates all the
+    // Create the object data buffers, they are useful when drawing because they associate all the
     // necessary indices (transform index, base color index, ...) to a mesh, allowing the shader
-    // to fetch the information from the other buffers glCreateBuffers(1, &_objectData);
+    // to fetch the information from the other buffers, keep in mind this is per batch. glCreateBuffers(_objectData.size(), _objectData.data());
-    // This is the transform data buffer, it holds the local transform for each mesh glCreateBuffers(1, &_transformData);
-    // This is the texture data buffer, it holds all the texture handles required to draw this model glCreateBuffers(1, &_textureData);
-    // Finally this is the indirect data buffer, it holds all the information required for OpenGL to draw the mesh glGenBuffers(1, &_cmds);
+    // Finally this is the indirect data buffer, it holds all the information required for OpenGL to draw the mesh,
+    // this is also per batch.
+    glGenBuffers(_cmds.size(), _cmds.data());

     // First, we need to figure out how big our vertex and index buffer should be size_t vertexSize = 0;
     size_t indexSize = 0;